-It is important to note that the following correlation (Silva, et al, 2016) is used to determine the exterior convection heat transfer coefficient, hex(t), driven by the wind speed effect:
+It is important to note that the following correlation (Silva ,et al, 2016) is utilized to determine the exterior convection heat transfer coefficient, hex(t), driven by the wind speed effect:

-H out(t) = $5.62 + 3.9 \times U$ wind (t)
+H out(t) =

+$$5.62 + 3.9 \times U$$

+wind (t) (8)

-Where U wind is the measured wind speed in m/s.
-In a thermally coupled boundary, the condition is imposed at the interfaces between each pair of neighboring layers with extremely little thermal contact resistance.
-The simulation's study framework is depicted in the Fig. 2.
-First, data from literature results made available in this work as in step No.1 are used to validate the three proposed models.
-The third step then investigates the impact of Nano thickness on the thermal performance of building wall structures and compares the Nano model to the constructed model.
-In the third step, a long-term simulation of the summertime weather conditions in Mansoura is carried out in order to compare the performance of building walls with and without Nano layers.
+Where U wind is the wind speed in m/s.
+At the interfaces between each pair of adjacent layers in a thermally linked boundary with extremely little thermal contact resistance, the condition is applied.
+The study framework for the simulation is shown in Fig. 2.
+First, data from literature results made available in this work, as in step No.1, are used to validate the three proposed models.
+The third step then investigates the effect of Nano thickness on the thermal performance of building wall structures and compares the Nano model to the constructed model.
+In the third step, a long-term simulation of the summertime weather conditions in Mansoura is carried out to compare the thermal building performance between walls with and without Nano layers.